 Who are you?
-Who are “your people” … and what is your family history?
+Who are “your people” … and what is your family history (in both narrow and broad senses)?
 How do you go about finding your roots?
+And why do we (and non-human animals) care so much about kinship?

-This course (new in S21) will tackle these exciting questions, with extensions to connected areas of population biology and evolution.
 We will apply conceptual and factual foundations of genetics to a focus on genealogy and human family trees.
 We will also explore theories and data regarding deep human origins and ancestry.
-The course will additionally address broader applications of information about genetic variation and kinship within conservation biology and behavioral ecology.
+The course will additionally address broader applications of information about genetic variation and kinship within behavioral ecology and conservation biology.

-The court will fulfill the breadth requirement for BIO majors in the area of population biology & evolution.
-Bio 3351 Genetics is a prerequisite (can be taken concurrently).
+The court fulfills the breadth requirement for BIO majors in the area of population biology & evolution.
+Bio 3351 Genetics is a prerequisite (can be taken concurrently) … but the course is more about evolutionary relationships revealed by genetics, and about population genetics facts and concepts, than genetic mechanisms.

-Laboratory work will focus principally on students analyzing results of test of their own DNA and construction of their family tree through combined genealogical and genetic analysis.
-Other laboratory exercises will explore genetic techniques (DNA extraction, PCR amplification, RFLP analysis of SNP variation); field trips will investigate the importance of genetics in zoo collection management, and connections between human longevity and genealogy.
-Interdisciplinary links in the course will include consideration of historical events as well as sociological and other influences on each student’s ancestors and collateral relatives.
+Laboratory work focuses principally on students analyzing results of test of their own DNA and construction of their family tree through combined genealogical and genetic analysis.
+Other laboratory exercises explore genetic techniques (DNA extraction, PCR amplification, RFLP analysis of SNP variation).
+Field trips may investigate the importance of genetics in zoo collection management, and connections between human longevity and genealogy.
+Interdisciplinary links in the course include consideration of historical events as well as sociological and other influences on each student’s ancestors and collateral relatives.

-Because students in the course will need to have their DNA tested, it is imperative that each person considering the course understand and acknowledge various aspects in advance.
+Because students in the course will need to have their DNA tested, it is essential for each person considering the course to understand and acknowledge various aspects in advance.
 All prospective students should visit these pages before registering:

 - Required activities for students who voluntarily enroll in Bio 4955